This article will cover SQL Server Agent capabilities and features as well as tools to extend and enhance these core capabilities.

 The New Job Schedule window provides you with various options to specify when and how frequent the job will be executed, with a clear summary for the selected options, as below:

 The schedule can be also created as a response to a specific event.
 For example, the SQL Server Agent job will start directly when the SQL Server Agent service starts or when the CPU is considered as idle, as shown below:

 And the schedule is created successfully as follows:

 The created schedule can be also checked or configured under the Schedules tab, as below:

-This includes executing another SQL agent job when the specified job fails, or notify a defined operator, using the different available notification methods, as follows:
+This includes executing another SQL Server Agent job when the specified job fails, or notify a defined operator, using the different available notification methods, as follows:

 You can also define the message that will be received by the operator and the time delay between the notifications as shown below:

-The job is created successfully now as you can see from the SQL agent jobs list below:
+The SQL Server Agent job is created successfully now as you can see from the SQL agent jobs list below: